openid/AppAuth-iOS/Example-Mac/README.md

 Finally, open `Info.plist` and fully expand "URL types" (a.k.a.
-"CFBundleURLTypes") and replace `com.googleusercontent.apps.YOUR_CLIENT` with the reverse DNS notation form of your client id (not including the `:/oauthredirect` path component).
+"CFBundleURLTypes") and replace `com.googleusercontent.apps.YOUR_CLIENT` with the reverse DNS notation form of your client ID (not including the `:/oauthredirect` path component).

 Once you have made those three changes, the sample should be ready to try with